 Why would someone want to join a Stepping Forward Book Circle?

-Even people who have been through the Public Innovator Labs will have the opportunity to learn new things about other people in their group and therefore more about their community and sometimes, even more about themselves.
+Even Public Innovators had the opportunity to learn new things about other people in their group and therefore more about their community...in some cases, guests learned more about themselves.

-- You can be a part of something new.
+- You could be a part of something new.

-If you’re an old hat at book circles, perhaps the chance to work together to decide the fate of your $250 Pay It Forward Award is new.
-Or maybe, your circle is full of yet-to-be friends, then, there will be a number of new possibilities as you build new relationships!
+The chance to work together to decide the fate of the $250 Pay It Forward Award was new.
+Also, book circles full of yet-to-be friends created new orrpotunities to build relationships!

-- You’ll be a part of a national “happening.”
+- Participants were part of a national “happening.”

-Stepping Forward Book Circles will happen all over the United States.
-By deepening your understanding and tools to connect with others, you’ll join a national network of people “Turning Outward.”
+Stepping Forward Book Circles happened all over the United States.
+By deepening our understanding and tools to connect with others, we joined a national network of people “Turning Outward.”